leonardocarlas/Energy-Consumption-BLO/README.md

 TO DO LIST:

-- a method to free all the instance
+- dynamic allocation in blo.c of structure
-- import cplex
+- correct the indices of the first constraint